 Increase your visibility and presence or simply your confidence, by booking an online review of your landscape photography with Charlie Waite.
 A portfolio is an invaluable and essential tool to showcase your work and every serious photographer should not be without a well presented and carefully constructed portfolio.

 You may prefer to simply have a number of your images critiqued to set you on the right track on your photographic journey helping you understand your unique view and approach to your work and how best to build on this.

 Either way, Charlie would be delighted to help.

 All you have to do is to book your session via this tuition page.
-You will receive an automated response confirming payment and then a member of the team will contact you directly to book your date in the diary with Charlie and send you instructions on next steps to ensure your critque session runs as smoothly as possible.
-We advise you to prepare 10 of your images to send to the studio before the Skype via WeTransfer or Dropbox.
-A member of the team will be in touch the week before your Skype with more details.
+You will receive an automated response confirming payment and then a member of the team will contact you directly to book your timeslot with Charlie and send you instructions on next steps to ensure your critque session runs as smoothly as possible.
+We advise you to prepare 10 of your images to send to the studio before the Skype session via WeTransfer or Dropbox.
+A member of the team will be in touch in the week before your Skype with more details.

 The design of, or materials to construct a portfolio.

 Simply send between 10-25 images via we-transfer or mailbigfile to email@example.com approximatley a week before your agreed review.